 The application of consequences, supports and interventions are determined by the incident and the individual students involved.
 Consequences, supports and interventions used include and are not limited to:

 State specific expectations of consequences, supports and interventions may

-Consequences: verbal reminders, collaborative conversations (with staff, students, parents), peer mediation, apologies, withdrawal from privileges, detentions, time in the office, or suspension.
+Consequences at Victory Public School include: verbal reminders, collaborative conversations (with staff, students, parents), peer mediation, apologies, withdrawal from privileges, detentions, time in the office, or suspension.

 Examples of Consequences: